alexx-files/netsweeper/README.md

 Python class to allow programmers to easily create your own net sweeper scripts.
 The examples provided already are net sweepers that can be used and improved.

-> Requires Ping3 https://github.com/kyan001/ping3 (Downloaded automaticaly)\
+> Requires Ping3 https://github.com/kyan001/ping3 (Downloaded automatically)\
 > Tested under Linux and Windows

 ## Installation